braddoeswebdev/summer-workshops/source/ruby/09-classes.html.md

 keywords:  blue
 ~~~~

 If I use an array, I have to remember that slot 0 is for strings, slot 1 is for numbers, etc. But if I use a hash, it's easy!
 Slot 'strings' holds the color of the strings, of course.
 Nothing to remember.
-You might have noticed that when we used  each, the objects in the hash didn't come out in the same order we put them in.
+You might have noticed that when we used  `each`, the objects in the hash didn't come out in the same order we put them in.
 Arrays are for keeping things in order, not hashes.

 Though people usually use strings to name the slots in a hash, you could use any kind of object, even arrays and other hashes (though I can't think of why you would want to do this...):